INTERVIEW from 03.02.2019 WITH THE SCIENCE OF NOISE (SPAIN)

 SoN: Maybe some of our readers don't know about Powder for Pigeons, could you put in context the band and it's musical proposal ?

 PFP: The band actually has quiet a funny history.
 Meike and I met each other in Hamburg in 2010.
 We played in various dirty rock and punk bands together.
 Within a year we realized there was something that always clicked when we made music together and it didn't take long and we fell in love as well.
 Around this time Meike was offered a solo drumming deal that was run through Sound City Studios in Los Angeles.
 With Meike moving to the States and Rhys moving back to Perth it was a really hard time to be apart (not to mention the huge time difference between Perth and LA for video chatting) In our time apart we always kept writing songs together.
 I would send guitar and vocal guide tracks to Meike and she would record drums over them in Pennywise’s Studio in Hermosa Beach.
 After quite a while, we couldn’t stand to be apart from each other any longer and Meike spontaneously booked a one way ticket to Perth, Western Australia.
 Our band has always functioned under extreme scenery changes.
 That’s how Powder For Pigeons was formed.
 In 2013 we got married in Las Vegas.

-SoN: You are a duo, one woman - one man, like a married couple.
+SoN: You are a duo, one woman - one man and a married couple.
 How does the creative process work in the band ?
 Can you explain how is the coexistence between us?

 PFP: Music has always been important to us and from the start of the band it’s been some kind of extension of our relationship.
 Generally we will just jam in our rehearsal space for ages and hit the record button.
 Later on we’ll listen back and pull out any ideas that may make our ears stick up.
 Other times Rhys will have a clear vision of a song and take the idea to Meike for the finishing touches.